 If you are unable to obtain documentation from your university (Enrollment letter, transcript) then you should still apply, include a letter of explanation, and then plan to submit missing forms later via a webform.

-Study Permits – New (AUG 31, 2020): Online applications for study permits are still being accepted and will not be rejected if incomplete (but they will not be processed if incomplete).
+Study Permits – New (NOV 3, 2020): Online applications for study permits are still being accepted and will not be rejected if incomplete (but they will not be processed if incomplete).
 Also see information on Biometrics above.
-They are now processing applications in two stages.
-If you submit your application before September 15, 2020 you can begin PGWP eligibility even if studying online from outside of Canada if you begin your program by September 2020.

 Operations Bulletin for Students: https://www.canada.ca/en/immigration-refugees-citizenship/corporate/publications-manuals/operational-bulletins-manuals/service-delivery/coronavirus/temporary-residence/study-permit.html